matklad/terminal-editor/plan.md

   'node -e' to avoid dependencies.
 Tests cover command execution, error handling, runtime updates, event callbacks, and edge cases.
 - [X] dwim should run current command, if the terminal is focused or visible Implementation notes: Modified dwim() function to check if terminal is focused and run command if so.
   Added comprehensive test suite covering all dwim scenarios: revealing terminal when not visible, focusing terminal when visible but not focused, and running command when terminal is focused.
   Exported visibleTerminal() function from extension.ts to enable proper test isolation.
+- [X] add working directory to the Terminal.
+When creating terminal in extension.ts, initialize working direcory with the current workspace root directory.
+  Implementation notes: Added workingDirectory property to Terminal class constructor and passed it to spawn() options as { cwd: this.workingDirectory }.
+Created getWorkspaceRoot() helper function that returns the first workspace folder's fsPath or falls back to process.cwd().
+Updated both Terminal instantiations in extension.ts to use workspace root.
+Added unit test verifying Terminal respects working directory and integration test confirming workspace root is used correctly.